garybot/garybot/README.md

 ### Hi there 👋

-I'm a Software Developer with an educational background in Anthropology and Philosophy.
+I'm a Software Developer with a background Anthropology and Philosophy.
 I have solid object oriented design skills and a strong understanding of algorithms and data structures.
 Looking for a position where I can make meaningful contributions to a team and work on projects that impact lives.

 #### What I'm working with: